 Check Zillow’s home value index to verify that a local market is trending upward, rather than drooping.

-Choose the right Realtor
+Choose the Right Realtor

 The fundamentals of how to choose the right Realtor don’t differ when buying an investment property in another state.

 One area you should pay extra attention to is their experience working with investors.
-You’ll be leaning on their expertise and their eye when they walk through prospective properties.
+You’ll be leaning on their expertise and their eyes when they walk through prospective properties.
 Realtors who have plenty of experience with investors and investment properties will know what to look for—and the red flags to avoid.

 Ask these questions before hiring a Realtor, and ideally get as many referrals as you can from other local real estate investors to help you choose the perfect local Realtor.
 The right Realtor will have connections to many local contractors, home inspectors, title companies, and other investors, all of which will make out-of-state real estate investing easier.